Selection of the type of probing signal in order to improve the range of the radar system

 print("Новая частота следования импульсов: $(round(prf*1e-3;sigdigits=5)) кГц")

-Compared to the 30 kHz PSF of the existing design, the new PSF is smaller and is 18.737 kHz.
-Consequently, the inter-pulse interval is longer.
-Note that this is a trivial change in the radar software and quite cheap in terms of hardware cost.
+Compared to the 30 kHz HSI of the existing design, the new HSI has become smaller and is equal to 18.737 kHz.
+Therefore, the interval between pulses is longer.
+Please note that this is a trivial change to the radar software and is quite cheap in terms of hardware cost.

 waveform.PRF = prf;

-Next, since the target is described using the Swerling-2 model, it is necessary to use the Schnidman equation (instead of the Albersham equation) to calculate the required ROS to achieve the given VPO and VLT.
-The Schnidman equation assumes the use of a quadratic detector with incoherent accumulation.
-The number of pulses for accumulation is 10.
+Further, since the goal is described using the Swerling-2 model, it is necessary to use the ** Shnidman equation** (instead of the Albersham equation) to calculate the required SNR to achieve the specified VPO and VLT.
+The Shnidman equation assumes the use of a quadratic detector with incoherent accumulation.
+The number of pulses to accumulate is 10.

 num_pulse_int = 10; # количество импульсов накопления